Billabong signs refinancing deal; appoints new chief executive

-SYDNEY, Sept 19 (Reuters) - Australia’s Billabong International Ltd accepted a sweetened refinancing proposal from U.S. hedge ‘funds Oaktree Capital Management and Centerbridge Partners, and appointed an industry veteran as its new chief executive.
+SYDNEY (Reuters) - Australia’s Billabong International Ltd (BBG.AX) accepted a sweetened refinancing proposal from U.S. hedge ‘funds Oaktree Capital Management OAKCP.UL and Centerbridge Partners, and appointed an industry veteran as its new chief executive.

 The moves could help the surfwear company turn around its performance, which has been hit by slumping sales of its key brands and a costly expansion strategy since it knocked back a A$850 million ($794.71 million) private equity bid last year.